torvalds/linux/Documentation/mm/hugetlbfs_reserv.rst

 Reservations and Memory Policy
 ==============================
-Per-node huge page lists existed in struct hstate when git was first used to manage Linux code.
+Per-node huge page lists existed in struct hstate when git was first used to manage GNU/Linux code.
 The concept of reservations was added some time later.
 When reservations were added, no attempt was made to take memory policy into account.
 While cpusets are not exactly the same as memory policy, this comment in hugetlb_acct_memory sums up the interaction between reservations